Ryah/ST-Freaky-D20-Preset/README.md

-# Freaky FrankenSIM: The Simulation Fork That Bites Back
+# Freaky FrankenSIM - Dice and Vice Edition
 **The original Freaky Frankenstein 4 MAX+ preset** by Dptgreg and leovarian did something magical.
 It turned dry, sanitized LLM output into a vivid, sensory-rich roleplay simulation.
 But after weeks of late-night sessions, I noticed something that made my eye twitch.
 The AI kept **echoing** me.
 It would take my beautifully crafted chain of actions, rephrase them with a thesaurus, and hand them back as a response.
 No plot movement, just a verbal hall of mirrors.

 So I fixed it.
 Then I thought, "What if off-screen characters had lives?"
 Then I wanted dice.
 Then I wanted a Chekhov's Gun tracker.
 Then I blacked out and woke up with a preset that has its own constitution.